EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Details on methods

-The sparse local layers use 9 nearest neighbors of the low-resolution input in the first upsampling step.
+We choose 9 nearest neighbors of the low-resolution input in the first upsampling step.
 Afterwards, 5 noise channels of Gaussian i.i.d. noise are concatenated.
 For the stochastic refinement, 25 nearest neighbors in the high-resolution grid are used and linearly aggregated to a latent space of dimension 12 for each pixel.
 The shared MLP has two hidden layers of hidden dimension 12 each.
 We add a small weight decay penalty (scaling 1e-3), as we find that this improves image quality.

-As for the coarse model, we enable learning RCM-specific details by integrating the index for the GCM-RCM pair into the sparse local layers.
-In the first linear upsampling step, the learnable weights are pair-specific, i.e. the model can learn a different set of weights for each pair.
-The stochastic refinement does not depend on the GCM-RCM pair and, thus, learned stochasticity is pair-agnostic.
-We also tested pair-specific stochastic modeling, but found no improvement in the loss.
+As for the coarse model, we enable learning RCM-specific details by integrating the index for the RCM into the sparse local layers (see Sec.~\ref{sec:methods:architecture}).
+In the first linear upsampling step, the learnable weights are RCM-specific, i.e. the model can learn a different set of weights for each RCM identifier.
+The stochastic refinement does not depend on the RCM and, thus, learned stochasticity is RCM-agnostic.
+In earlier stages of this work, we also tested learning a separate set of weights per GCM-RCM pair in both the first deterministic as well as the stochastic part, but found that using a joint model for the stochastic part reaches the same loss, while being more efficient computationally.

+For \ourmethodtemp, conditioning on the previous timestep is again integrated only in the first linear upsampling step: For each variable, we interpolate the low-resolution input to the next resolution, i.e., we increase resolution by a factor of 2 in each dimension (with nearest neighbor interpolation).
+We then concatenate the high-resolution prediction from the previous day as a separate channel and use both channels as an input for the linear upsampling.